freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/concatenating-strings-with-the-plus-equals-operator.md

 ---

 ## Description

 <section id='description'>

-We can also use the <code>+=</code> operator to <dfn>concatenate</dfn> a string onto the end of an existing string variable.
+We can also use the `+=` operator to <dfn>concatenate</dfn> a string onto the end of an existing string variable.
 This can be very helpful to break a long string over several lines.

+**Note**
-<strong>Note</strong><br>Watch out for spaces.
+Watch out for spaces.
 Concatenation does not add spaces between concatenated strings, so you'll need to add them yourself.

 Example: